 Reducing the risk of failure of in-plant alliances

-The dilemma is that works councils have to agree to reduced wages and prolonged working time for a limited period because of an imminent or ongoing crisis.
+The dilemma with in-plant alliances is that works councils must agree to reduced wages and prolonged working time for a limited period because of an imminent or ongoing crisis.
 But employers cannot be sure they will be able to fulfill their pledge because of uncertainties about the future of their product market.
 For example, during the Great Recession of 2008–2009 firm management did not know how long the crisis would last or how much their revenues would decline.
-Thus, it was not clear whether in-plant alliances concluded before the start of the crisis could be continued and whether it was possible to conclude new job alliances.
+Thus, it was not clear whether in-plant alliances concluded before the start of the crisis could be continued, nor whether it was possible to conclude new job alliances.
 In-plant alliances of the first category had to be renegotiated and adapted because of the changed conditions.
 But employee representatives and firm management had more recent information about the probable development of the product market that increased the likelihood that employers could fulfill their pledges .

-The quality of employer–employee relations in firms and the trust of works councils in management increased the chances that firms would fulfill employment guarantees.
+Better employer–employee relationships in firms and greater trust of works councils in management increase the chances that firms will fulfill employment guarantees.
 And if the members of works councils act as co-managers, job alliances fail less often.
-The effects of the firms’ export orientation, the existence of a sectoral collective agreement, and the necessity of the union’s consent were insignificant .
+The effects of the firms’ export orientation, the existence of a sectoral collective agreement, and the necessity of the union's consent are insignificant .

 Limitations and gaps

 In-plant alliances differ in their goals, motives, measures, and economic sectors.
 Since the experiences and mutual trust of social partners are as important as legal regulations, it is difficult to draw definite conclusions about Germany's success for other countries.
 As explained, it may be possible under certain conditions to foster employment by concluding an in-plant alliance.
 But it remains open how employment, working time, and wages at the firm level would respond at the sectoral or aggregate level.